JBloodthorn/ScrapyardCataclysm/README.md

 Frisbee Spiker - A frisbee with 8 screws sticking out around the rim.
 Very pointy, but still not heavy enough to do much damage.

 Frisbee Zapper - A frisbee spiker with a tazer ineffectively wired to the spikes.
 Doesn't do much more than tingle.

+Foam Dart Revolver - A 6 shot toy pistol that shoots harmless foam darts.

+Eternal L-stick - An l-stick with an rtg from a coffeepot duct taped to it.
+It's heavy and leaks radioactive goo if damaged, but it lights up a decent area forever.

+Eternal L-Polearms - An eternal l-stick with the head of a sturdy polearm attached.
+The added weight (+4.5 kilos) makes the polearms a bit more unweildy, but definitely adds some punch.
+Halberd and Ji varieties.

+## New Ammo:

+Pneumatic Bolt - An arrow with the nock cut off and weight added behind the tip.
+Simple, broadhead, bodkin, small game, and carbon fiber varieties.

+Foam Dart - A tiny foam dart with a rubber tip.
+Standard, nail tip, razor tip, and bearing tip varieties.